 If you're leaving POD entirely, cancellation alone leaves your account, design files, and order history on Printify's servers indefinitely.
 Deleting the account wipes everything.

 Choose cancel Premium if you want to pause the spend but keep your designs, products, and store connections in case you come back.
-You can keep using the Free plan at standard pricing with zero ongoing cost.
+A free Printify account has no maintenance fees, so you can keep it active even if you aren't currently selling.

 Refund policy and what you're actually paying for